Linaro/lava/doc/v2/writing-tests.rst

 Writing a LAVA test definition
 ##############################

-A LAVA Test Job comprises of
+A LAVA Test Job comprises

+#.
+Metadata describing the test job
-#. the actions and parameters to setup the test(s)
+#.
+The actions and parameters to set up the test(s)
-#. the instructions to run as part of the test(s)
+#.
+The instructions to run as part of the test(s)

 For certain tests, the instructions can be included inline with the actions.
 For more complex tests or to share test definitions across